-It’s a funny old market for freelancers at the moment.
-Some people saying how eerily quiet it has gone despite bites about work, others have lots of meetings but still no definitive offers.
+It can be a funny old market for freelancers.
+At times we hear people saying how eerily quiet it has gone despite bites about work, while others have lots of meetings but still no definitive offers.

 How is it best to handle these periods?